At the Service of Building Up the Church – Our Ministry Tracks

 Hidden within plain sight in every liturgy is the heart of catechesis – the mystery of Christ’s earthly vocation to return us to the Father’s loving embrace.
 A deeply Catholic catechesis seeks to uncover the profound meaning of the words, signs, and movements of worship to enlighten and enliven every truth we teach.
 Understanding the relationship between liturgy and catechesis is vital to forming souls – and to helping those we teach discover the peace and joy of their salvation.

 “In many and various ways God spoke of old to our fathers by the prophets, but in these last days he has spoken to us by a Son” (Heb 1:1-2).
 Revelation means to pull back the veil.
 It is God’s method of manifesting a bit of Himself, allowing us time to absorb it and respond, before He shows a bit more; and the process repeats.
-Because the work of catechesis is oriented towards conversion, the catechist needs to understand clearly how a person gets faith, grows in faith, and loses faith.
+Because the work of catechesis is oriented towards conversion, the catechist needs to understand clearly how a person gets faith and grows in faith.
 This workshop delves in the sacred pattern of God’s methodology – how He reaches out to us, and how He calls us and enables us to freely respond.

 This workshop is about the central importance of personal vocation.
-In the words of St. Jon Paul II, the human person, each unique and unrepeatable, is “the primary and fundamental way for the Church” (RH 14).
+In the words of St. John Paul II, the human person, each unique and unrepeatable, is “the primary and fundamental way for the Church” (RH 14).
 Each is called to a graced path: to eternal divine beatitude, and to live as a person devoted to the good of his or her neighbor.
 We will discuss the meaning of personal vocation as it emerged from the Second Vatican Council and was developed in the teaching of St. John Paul II.
 The unfortunate neglect of personal vocation will also be addressed.
 We will discuss the pressing need for integrating personal vocation into all Catholic formation.
 Mentors must situate their mentorship squarely within their own unique callings.
 In turn, they must help those in their care further clarify and deepen their own personal vocations.
 Personal vocation should not be a peripheral concept for the Catholic but a central and integrating principle of a life lived in and for Christ.

 In order to pass on the truths of Faith in season and out, the catechist must be securely grounded in Christ.
 This workshop will consider the richness of the Catholic spiritual life as it pertains specifically to the life of the catechist.
 Prayer is not the “last ditch effort” of defense for us as catechists, but our first line of defense - the wings on which every effort should soar.
 Our society often has trouble recognizing that the invisible spiritual realities are in fact “more real,” and certainly more lasting, than the physical realities we touch, see, hear, and experience daily.
 A review of the spiritual tools of the trade is thus appropriate to help us as catechists joyfully incorporate prayer as our first, middle, and last act of the day, and of the teaching session, creating an environment for catechesis that is permeated by prayer.